-Catholic social doctrine follows Aquinas (and others) in resisting the anarchist notion that the state governs best that governs least.
+Catholic social doctrine follows Aquinas and others in resisting the anarchist notion that "the state governs best that governs least."
 As James Coleman has explained, summarizing a hundred years of the tradition descending from Leo XIII:

-Catholic social theory . . . does not denude the state of essential authority.
-Rather the state represents the highest, indispensable, and most responsible agency for determining the common good. . . .
-Against liberalism Catholic social teaching holds governments responsible for the well-being of society."
-The Catholic concept of a 'common good,' which is something structural and more than the mere additive summation of individual goods, militates against the nightwatchman state of classical liberalism.
-16
+Catholic social theory...does not denude the state of essential authority.
+Rather the state represents the highest, indispensable, and most responsible agency for determining the common good....
+Against liberalism Catholic social teaching holds governments responsible for the well-being of society.
+The Catholic concept of a "common good," which is something structural and more than the mere additive summation of individual goods, militates against the nightwatchman state of classical liberalism.

-Catholic social doctrine does indeed also teach the relative autonomy of intermediate groups, and the value of plural social forms and the correlative pluralism of authorities.
+Catholic social theory does indeed also teach the relative autonomy of intermediate groups and the value of plural social forms and the correlative pluralism of authorities.
 Catholic social doctrine does not, however, weight the scales in favor of smallness.
 As Coleman explains,

-This principle of the autonomy of intermediate groups needs to be juxtaposed against a no-less-strong counter-principle of state authority; that is, wherever the welfare of a community requires concerted common action, the unity of the common action must be assured by the state.
-"No bigger than necessary" has as its corollary "as big as needed to achieve the common good."17
+[t]his principle of the autonomy of intermediate groups needs to be juxtaposed against a no-less-strong counter-principle of state authority; that is, wherever the welfare of a community requires concerted common action, the unity of that common action must be assured by the state.
+"No bigger than necessary" has as its corollary "as big as needed to achieve the common good."

-These normative claims cannot, I think, be squared with the following descriptive-but-verging-on-normative claim by Vischer: "Today, the separation between the state's judgment and the citizenry's well-being is uncontroversial."
-(118)
+These normative claims cannot, I think, be squared with the following descriptive but verging-on-normative claim by Vischer that "[t]oday, the separation between the state's judgment and the citizenry's well-being is uncontroversial."

 The Church through her social doctrine wishes to controvert any such separation, insisting instead that the governing authority's role involves discerning and implementing the requirements of the common good.
-Vischer does, predictably, license the state to use its "coercive power" for the purposes of preventing "actionable 'harm' and or illegitimate market interference."
-(119) As one makes one's way through the chapters of Conscience and the Common Good, though, one discovers that what is missing above all is any sense
+Vischer does, predictably, license the state to use its "coercive power" for the purposes of preventing "actionable 'harm' or illegitimate market interference."
+As one makes one's way through the chapters of Conscience and the Common Good, though, one discovers that what is missing above all is any sense that the principal reason for an individual's subordination to civil society and its governing authority is not an individual's personal fulfillment, including protection from "harm" by others or even antitrust violations.
+The excellent reason for that subordination is, rather, that the principal objects of an individual's fulfillment are themselves essentially common goods, such as the good of civic friendship.